 Honoring Native Americans at Thanksgiving can be done through activities from our Fourth Great Lesson Chinook Salmon materials.
 We explored the Chinook Salmon life cycle, food web, and ecosystem using these beautiful printables.
 The illustrations were completed by Gitxsan and Skwxwú7mesh Úxwumixw, Squamish Nation artists.

 The Native American Chefs' Thanksgiving Recipes are also a great resource.
 We've followed a couple of them already.
-They have a nice mix of simple, easy-to-follow recipes along with more complex ones.
+They have a nice mix of simple, easy-to-follow recipes and more complex ones.

 The First Foods Celebration is also local to us.
 Our kids were really interested in the list of foods served, including bear meatballs and elk heart.